unicode-org/message-format-wg/exploration/function-composition-part-1.md

 ## Requirements

-In the rest of this document, we assume some version of Model 2.
+In the rest of this document, we assume some version of the preservation model.
-However, if Model 1 is more desired, the questions arise of how to forbid compositions of functions that would do surprising things under that model.
+However, if the simple model is more desired, the questions arise of how to forbid compositions of functions that would do surprising things under that model.

-Even under Model 2, some instances of composition won't make sense, so we need to define the error behavior when it doesn't make sense.
+Even under the preservation model, some instances of composition won't make sense, so we need to define the error behavior when it doesn't make sense.

 This implies that we need: